sqlparser/sqlflow_public/grabit/readme.md

 ````
 chmod 777 *.sh
 ````
-After the installation is complete, you can execute the command `./start.sh /f conf-template/generic-config-template` or `start.bat /f conf-template/generic-config-template`.
+After the installation is complete, you can execute the command `./start.sh -f conf-template/generic-config-template` or `start.bat -f conf-template/generic-config-template`.
 You may check logs under the logs directory for more information.

 ### Running the grabit tool